csells/go_router/README.md

 these examples configured.

 # TODO
+- test with dialogs and Navigator.pop() to make sure we didn't screw anything up there...
 - add docs showing async id => object lookup
 - add support for nested routing
 - custom transition support